SCHUMANN, Robert

 Samuel David Palomino Kingjler, student

-General comments of the professor Schlichtig: the student lacks strength, projection and clarity of sound, particularly in the second part (Allegro).
+General comments from Professor Schlichtig: the student lacks strength, projection, and clarity of sound, especially in the second part (Allegro).

-Once in the Allegro, the professor recommends to pay attention to the harmony of the piano part, to play the triplets clearer and to think in a singing way rather than “forcing” the sound ("making more pressure does not lead to more sound").
-Harmonic changes mean expression changes.
+Regarding the Allegro, the professor recommends paying attention to the harmony of the piano to play the triplets more cleanly and to think about singing instead of forcing the sound: exerting more pressure does not imply more sound.
+In addition, the professor points out that harmonic changes are changes in the expression.

-The professor works on articulation, phrasing, tuning, bowings, bow direction, distribution, and dynamics.
-He also recommends the student to play in a more relaxed way, thus making it easier and enjoying it more.
-In a certain passage, the colour has to be different, picturing the horn sound.
-Moreover, the professor proposes different fingerings to give a greater sense of cadenza.
-Finally, he corrects the tuning of the penultimate chord of the piece to achieve more resonance (“to ring more”).
+Later on, they work on aspects related to articulation, phrasing, tuning, bowing, direction and distribution of the bow, and dynamics.
+The professor also recommends that the student play in a more relaxed manner, so that it is easier and they can enjoy it more.
+In a certain passage, the color should be different, resembling the sound of the French horn.
+In addition, the professor proposes different fingerings to give a greater sense of cadence.

 Language: English